cweng6/cweng6.github.io/index.md

 ### Backgrounds

-Chao is currently a manager at Tencent AI Lab where he leads two teams of researchers and engineers focusing on speech tech (including speech/audio codec, enhancement, recognition, synthesis) and high performance computing.
-Prior to joining Tencent, he spent three years in Siri Speech team at Apple.
-He was key engineer responsible for Siri speech recognition and successfully delivered the very first far-field and convolutional acoustic models on iPhone and Homepod.
-During his graduate study, Chao was advised by Prof. Biing-Hwang (Fred) Juang (a member of NAE) and conducted research at AT&T Labs Research and Microsoft Research.
-Chao holds a PhD in Electrical and Computer Engineering from Georgia Tech.
+Chao Weng is a manager and principal researcher at Tencent AI Lab.
+He manages two groups of researchers and engineers focusing on speech tech (including speech codec, recognition, synthesis, and processing) and high performance computing.
+Prior to joining Tencent, Chao spent three years in Apple’s Siri Speech team as a key engineer responsible for Siri speech recognition and successfully delivered the very first far-field and convolutional acoustic models on iPhone and HomePod.
+He also conducted research at Microsoft Research Redmond and AT&T Labs Research during his graduate study at the Georgia Institute of Technology.
+Chao holds a Ph.D. in Electrical and Computer Engineering from the Georgia Institute of Technology.

 ### Experiences